Kevin-Robertson/Powermad/README.md

 Here is a list of some of the usual write access enabled attributes:

 * AccountDisabled
 * description
 * displayName
 * DnsHostName
 * ServicePrincipalName
 * userParameters
 * userAccountControl
 * msDS-AdditionalDnsHostName
 * msDS-AllowedToActOnBehalfOfOtherIdentity
 * SamAccountName

+##### Examples:

-* Remove the trailing '$' from the SamAccountName attribute and then use the account with runas /netonly
+* Remove the trailing '$' from the SamAccountName attribute `Set-MachineAccountAttribute -MachineName iamapc -Attribute SamAccountName -Value iamapc`

+* Use the modified account with runas /netonly
-`Set-MachineAccountAttribute -MachineName iamapc -Attribute SamAccountName -Value iamapc` `runas /netonly /user:domain\iamapc`
+`runas /netonly /user:domain\iamapc`

 ## Get-MachineAccountAttribute